Experiential learning resources for the innovative educator

 We're all finding our way, and that's great, but sometimes it's nice to have a schedule or plan laid out for you.
 I have been an experiential high school educator for 12 years, and a home educator to two small children for 3 years.
 I have had a little of both worlds - home and school, young and old, traditional education and progressive.
 I have a lot of ideas in my tool belt, and want to share them with you all to attempt to make this transition run as smoothly as possible.

-I will be doing at least one experiential learning activity with my children each day.
+I will be doing experiential learning activities with my kids each day.
 They will stick to a theme for the week.
 I will post that schedule right here as a I go.
 This is simply to give you ideas and a lending hand as we continue to manage this school closure/home learning situation.
 All of these schedules can continue to be used in the home, in the classroom, and out in the world long after this pandemic is behind us.